1963 Fender VI

-Leo Fender debuted the “VI” in 1961 as the next model utilizing the patented offset contour waist body after the Jazzmaster.
-It’s possible that the popularity of Danelectro’s electric baritone guitar (1956) gave rise to Leo’s upgraded version with an additional pickup, fully adjustable floating bridge, and smooth tremolo design.
+Leo Fender debuted the "VI" in 1961 as the next model utilizing the patented offset contour waist body after the Jazzmaster and the Jazz Bass.
+Danelectro's 6 string electric bass guitar (1956) gave rise to Leo's upgraded version with an additional pickup, fully adjustable floating bridge, and smooth tremolo design.
 The Fender company updated the VI in 1963 following the introduction of the Jaguar with Jag style shielded pickups and an additional strangle switch that thinned out some of the heavy bass frequencies.
-The electric baritone guitar offered a unique tone usable for doubling up bass or guitar, filling out a rhythm section, or for melodic single notes.
-Leo’s bridge mute was commonly used in conjunction with a heavy dose of reverb which sounded thick and drippy instead of the muddiness of a long sustained note with reverb.
+The six string electric bass guitar offered a unique tone usable for doubling up bass or guitar, filling out a rhythm section, or for melodic single notes.
+Leo's bridge mute was commonly used in conjunction with a heavy dose of reverb which sounded thick and drippy instead of the muddiness of a long sustained note with reverb.
 Popular VI players include Robert Smith of The Cure, Jack Bruce with Cream, and George Harrison and John Lennon with The Beatles.